adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v1/page/README.md

 media
 20. `./cq:contextHubPath` - defines the Context Path configuration used by this page
 21. `./cq:contextHubSegmentsPath` - defines the Context Path Segments Path

+## Client Libraries
+The component provides a `core.wcm.components.page.v1.sharing` client library category that contains the JavaScript required to enable social sharing.
+It should be added to a relevant site client library using the `embed` property.

+It also provides a `core.wcm.components.page.v1.editor` editor client library category that includes JavaScript handling for dialog interaction.
+It is already included by its edit dialog.

 ## Information
 * **Vendor**: Adobe